ravsau/terraform-aws-configurations/README.md

 ## What's in this repo?
-Terraform configuraion files to provision infrastructure on AWS.
+Terraform configuration files to provision infrastructure on AWS.

 ## What is terraform?

-Terraform in simple words is a tool to provision infrastructure on AWS with code.
+Terraform in simple words, is a tool to provision infrastructure on AWS with code.
 It's similar to Cloudformation.\
 Check this getting started guide I made to learn more about Terraform and quickly get started.
 [Click here](https://github.com/ravsau/aws-labs/blob/master/terraform-aws/terraform-ec2.MD)

 \